hachiyuki8/rpg/README.md

 ### Progress

+***01/25/2022-Present:*** On hiatus due to school and job hunting.
+Hoping to resume development in 2023.

-***12/29/2021-present:*** Currently writing my own framework based on SDL2.
+***12/29/2021-01/24/2022:*** Currently writing my own framework based on SDL2.
 Haven't decided what the actual story will be.

 ### Implemented Features